French Relative Pronoun DONT Top Ten Rules and Tips

 9. Be careful not to confuse “dont” with other French pronouns, such as “qui” or “que”.
 “Qui” is used to replace the subject of a sentence, while “que” is used to replace the direct object.

-10. Finally, the best way to master the use of “dont” is to practice, practice, practice!
+10. The best way to master the use of “dont” is to practice, practice, practice!
 Try using “dont” in different contexts and pay attention to how native speakers use it in conversation.